 Complementary therapies may be used as part of your dog’s treatment, or as part of a comprehensive maintenance / prevention program.

 Take for example a rotator cuff injury.
-If any of the neck, thoracic spine, scapula, and / or elbow aren’t functioning optimally, or the muscles in the area are tight, it may lead to more strain going through the shoulder joint, and therefor the rotator cuff muscles.
-Remove the tightness in the thoracic spine, neck, and /or elbow, and it may ease the excess strain, and therefore the pain.
+If any of the neck, mid-back, shoulder blade, and/or elbow isn’t functioning optimally, or the muscles in the area are tight, it may lead to more strain going through the shoulder joint, and therefore the rotator cuff muscles.
+Remove the tightness in the mid-back, neck, and /or elbow, and it may ease the excess strain, and therefore the pain.
 It doesn’t get rid of the problem, but it allows the body the best chance of healing.

 There are also some massage therapists with further training in massage for dogs.
 Massage therapists can improve muscle health but they don’t have the assessment and diagnostic skills that the manual therapists above have.
 Some are however very skilled in a newly developing field.